liamkeily/NodeImages/README.md

 ## Usage

-The plugin sets the variable 'images' for use in the View file for the 'view' action of nodes controller.
+This plugin allows you to add images to a node.

+This plugin populates $images variable on the node view.

+## Elements

-This can be used in a Theme.
+The plugin contains elements which can be used to display images.

+> echo $this->element('NodeImages.featured_image');

+> echo $this->element('NodeImages.gallery');